askl56/Challenges/readme.md

 # Coding Challenges for Dan's Mentoring Group

 Simple.
 Fork the repo, complete the challenge (in any language you want), prefixed with your Github username and then submit a pull request.
+We encourage [atomic commits](http://www.freshconsulting.com/atomic-commits/).
+One change/task per commit.

 ## Contributors